pairinteraction/pairinteraction/doc/sphinx/modules.rst

 =============

 The heart of the pairinteraction package is a high-performance library for constructing and diagonalizing Hamiltonians of systems of Rydberg atoms.
-The library is implemented in C++ and can be accessed via the following Python module:
+The library is implemented in C++ and can be accessed via the ``pairinteraction`` Python module.
+Depending on which data type should be used to store the matrix elements of the Hamiltonian, we can choose between four different versions of the library:

 .. autosummary::
     :toctree: _autosummary/modules
     :recursive:

-    pairinteraction
+    pairinteraction.float
+    pairinteraction.double
+    pairinteraction.complex_float
+    pairinteraction.complex_double

 .. currentmodule:: pairinteraction